OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 This group contains general information on the position.
 It is like a measuring system (see [Measuring System](#measuring-system)) with following differences:

 >	The channel with the position data has multiple (nine) datasets.
-This is because a position record always consists of these nine values and therefore this dataset is hardcoded, instead of configurable as for all other measurement system.
+This is because a position record always consists of these nine values and therefore this dataset is hardcoded, instead of configurable as for all other measurement systems.

 >	The channel and datasets have no attributes (e.g., physical unit) because this information is part of the file format and not configurable.

+This group has dependencies to the group `TOPOLOGY`.

 | Name | Parent object | Optional |
 |--|--|--|